udsdepend/pcdf-converter/README.md

 - **-o, --outputPath (optional)**: *relative* path to output file to be written to (does not have to exist, existing files will be overwritten)
 - **-c, --conversion (optional)**: specifies conversion (currently only persistent to intermediate supported and set as default)
 - **-p, --print (optional)**: the resulting intermediate events will get printed to the command line.
+- **-m, --machineReadable (optional)**: use this option to suppress human friendly console outputs (e.g., when stdout is processed by another program)

 One of **-o** or **-p** has to be given (both is also possible).